Samir Khuller

 Samir Khuller (born 1965) is a professor of Computer Science and the Peter and Adrienne Barris Chair of Computer Science at Northwestern University.
 He was previously Professor and Elizabeth Stevinson Iribe Chair of Computer Science in the University of Maryland's Department of Computer Science.
+His research is in the area of algorithm design, specifically on combinatorial optimization, graphs and networks and scheduling.